-As your job description states, you should help to operate AirSweden profitable, and, as any other airline, AirSweden will have to maximize its profit to do so.
-The profit is defined as Operating profit = RPKyield - ASKunit cost (income minus cost), where ASK denotes the available seat kilometers, that is, the number of available seats flown for one kilometer, and the unit cost is the ratio of total operating expense and ASK.
+As your job description states, you should help to operate AirNordic profitable, and, as any other airline, AirNordic will have to maximize its profit to do so.
+The profit is defined as Operating profit = RPKyield - ASKunit cost (income minus cost), where the unit cost is the ratio of total operating expense and ASK, and the yield is a nominal unit income (the income per pax-kilometer).

-If AirSweden now maximizes the yield, this might be obtained by only a few passengers paying a very high fare and leaving a large portion of seats unused.
-This results in a low load factor (ratio of RPK and ASK) and, consequently, low total revenues that do not cover all operating expenses.
-In this scenario AirSweden would have a high yield, but actually not operate with profit, or at the very least not maximize the profit.
-Thus, such a one-sided strategy should not be followed by AirSweden.
+If AirNordic decides to maximize the cabin factor, this might be obtained by selling extremely cheap tickets.
+Hence, many or all passengers could pay a very low fare.
+This would result in a low yield, and, in particular, it could lead to the total revenues not covering all operating expenses.
+In this scenario, Air Nordic would have a high load factor, but it would not operate with profit, or at the least it would not maximize the profit.
+Thus, such a one-sided strategy should not be followed by AirNordic.
+The airline should maximize its profit not the number of customers served.